Problems at work

 Unfrotunately, a local journalist overheard the remark.

-formal an affirmative answer or action means ‘yes’ or shows agreement
+an affirmative answer or action means ‘yes’ or shows agreementaffirmative action n.

 It will attack affirmative action, on the ground that it undermines blacks’ confidence that their successes reflect their merits